-- Provide contact information for someone within your organization who can provide additional information, assistance and answer questions.
+- Provide contact information for someone within your organization who can provide additional information, assistance, and answer questions.

-Note: If you are a custodian who is a researcher and have received personal health information for research purposes from another custodian, you must not notify an individual about whom the personal health information relates, unless you are informed that the individual has given consent to being contacted.
+Note: If you are a custodian who is a researcher and have received personal health information for research purposes from another custodian, you must not notify an individual to whom the personal health information relates, unless you are informed that the individual has given consent to being contacted.

 You will be expected to conduct an internal investigation, including:

 - Ensure that the immediate requirements of containment and notification have been met.

 - Review the circumstances surrounding the breach.

 - Review the adequacy of your existing policies and procedures in protecting personal health information.